MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 than or equal to the configured size.
 A value of 0 disables intra occupancy prediction.

+### `--planarEnabled=0|1`
+Controls the use of planar coding mode for geometry occupancy.

+### `--planarModeIdcmUse=0--127`
+Controls the frequency of IDCM eligibility.
+A value of zero prevents IDCM being eligible for use, while the value 127 does not further constrain IDCM use.

+### `--planarModeThreshold0=0--127`
+Controls the eligibility threshold of the first planar mode based upon local child node density.

+### `--planarModeThreshold1=0--127`
+Controls the eligibility threshold of the second planar mode based upon local child node density.

+### `--planarModeThreshold2=0--127`
+Controls the eligibility threshold of the third planar mode based upon local child node density.

 ### `--ctxOccupancyReductionFactor=INT-VALUE`
 Adjusts the number of contexts used in bit-wise occupancy coding.
 The total number of contexts used is 256 >> *VALUE*.